 Why is this a problem?

-Unless any changes are made during the Brexit negotiations, as of the leave date, any .eu sites registered to UK businesses will cease to exist.
+Unless any changes are made during the Brexit negotiations, as of the leave date, any .eu sites registered to UK businesses that only trade online in the EU will cease to exist.
 This means any companies currently using them will need to migrate to a new domain before the Brexit date.
 The most serious impact this will have on businesses is the inability to transfer link equity to a new site, as the previous .eu domain will no longer exist for redirects.
 Put simply, this could have a serious impact on your company’s organic positions in search engine results pages and ultimately on the amount of converting traffic to your website.

 It is worth noting at this point that, if you currently have a subdomain structure, for example eu.company.com, then your domain will remain unaffected.
 However, you may be missing out from a technical SEO perspective by having this domain structure.